 Tracking (going straight)

 Just about all of these FDS IKs come with an easily fitted slot-in skeg or tracking fin that’s often as tall as Flipper’s fin.
 Like a fixed keel or rudder, skegs help the boat go straight.
-Some IKs even have more than one, again under the assumption that more sure looks better.
+Some IKs even have more than one, again under the assumption that more looks better.
 A tall skeg will drag in the shallows and the boat can’t easily be sat on flat ground without stressing the fitting.
 But any skeg is easily trimmed – or buy a spare and cut it down for shallow paddles.
 More about skegs here.

 Some three-panel FDS boats also feature rigid moulded bow and stern pieces (below right) to help slice through the water.
 This is typically a weak point on broad-nosed tubed IKs (below left).

-With the formed bow and stern pieces, box-like profiles and plank-flat- floors, a three-panel FDS IK can have zero rocker, meaning these boats track well but are hard to turn without a rudder.
+With the formed bow and stern pieces, box-like profiles and plank-flat floors, a three-panel FDS IK can have zero rocker, meaning these boats track well but are hard to turn without a rudder.
 Many owners report that they glide as straight as an arrow.
-This was my experience too with a DS-floored Moki II and the FDS Shipwreck, but on the latter it was much improved by removing the skeg.
+This was my experience with a DS-floored Moki II and the FDS Shipwreck, but on the latter it was much improved by removing the skeg.
 Consider trimming an over-long rear skeg or not using additional frontal skegs.

-Three-panel FDS IKs are crude box shapes because, excepting the Decathlon X500, making anything other than flat DS boards is too complicated and expensive.
+Three-panel FDS IKs are crude box shapes because, excepting the Decathlon X500, making anything other than flat DS boards is too expensive.
 The design and handling of these FDS IKs is limited by these constraints: wind-prone flat slab sides, flat floor, minimal rocker.
-On top of that a DS floor can make them as uncomfortable as a hardshell, but adding a foam seatbase, stability can take a knock.
+On top of that, a DS floor can make them as uncomfortable as a hardshell, but adding a foam seatbase, stability can take a knock.

 This Tomahawk owner said his boat’s initial (or ‘primary’) stability was a bit shaky, but once on edge was quite stable and took a lot to tip right over.
 This was on flat water.
 In more kinetic conditions things can happen too fast for you to react.
 This is why I believe the two-panel clamshell design will be better for most paddlers.
 Above all you want to be stable in your kayak.

 IK World ran a comparison between her old style DS-floored Sea Eagle FastTrack and the 393 solo Razorlite, as well as giving a fuller review of the 393.
 You may like to scroll down and read some of the readers’ comments about issues and returns they’re having with early RazorLites (the very first FDS IK).
 She mentioned the Razorlite is less stable, but to me the stability of the yard-wide FastTrack seems beyond the pale until I tried a similarly wide Sandbanks and didn’t really notice it.
-A bit similar would be nice.
+A bit slimmer would be nice.

-One thing I’ve found on the FDSs I’ve paddled is the hard floor makes a comfortable seat base much more important.
+One thing I’ve found on the FDSs I’ve paddled is the hard floor makes a soft seat base much more important.
 On the two-panel Sandbanks, an air cushion didn’t work like it does on softer tube IKs and packrafts because it wobbled around under my weight, even when deflated to minimum.